Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/if-then-else.rst

     .. code-block:: Ruby

       // if ... then ... else example
-      if numberOfStudents > 30
+      if numberOfStudents == 30
-          puts "Too many students!"
+          puts "Exactly 30 students!"
       else
-          puts "30 or more students."
+          puts "Not 30 students."

   .. group-tab:: Swift